We'll help you find the right solution for your needs

 Tell us what kind of legal help you need and local available attorney will contact you.

 Connect your case with local attorneys who are qualified to help you.

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

 John R. Hargrove is a skilled civil litigator at Kelley/Uustal.
 Throughout the course of his career, he has been involved in a number of noteworthy cases in the areas of probate and trust litigation, antitrust matters, corporate derivative suits, ...

 Practice areas: Appeals, Insurance, Class Action, Litigation, Telecommunications

-I practice in Florida, although I'm also admitted to the New York and Colorado Bars.
+I practice in Florida, although I'm also admitted to the Colorado Bar (and was formerly admitttd in New York).
 My practice involves the handling of appellate matters in most areas of civil law.
-In addition, I provide "trial support" by conducting legal research and by preparing motions, memoranda, responses, etc. I also handle litigation, prepare wills and contracts and assist with credit card debt.
+In addition, I provide "trial support" by conduc...

 If you file a lawsuit and lose the case, you can appeal the decision to the next highest court, which is called the appellate court.
 Appellate lawyers often specialize in arguing appeals; that is, they specialize in arguing why the decision of the lower court was wrong (or why it was right, for the party that won).
 Appellate attorneys specialize in appeals because they understand the specific and detailed rules that must be followed.
 It is possible to lose an appeal on technicalities, even when the law is on your side.
 If you want to appeal the outcome of the trial court, or if you need to argue against another person's appeal, you should work with an appellate attorney.